 In 1983 Bill continued to expand Majestic and made the decision to purchase Thoroughbred Horse Transport who were based in the Waikato and Auckland.
 At the same time, Bill brought White Star horse transport off Jack Stormont- on Melbourne cup day.
 Jack’s daughter, Lorraine still works at Majestic today!

 After these purchases Bill sent John Kenny to manage all of the transport coming out of Auckland.
-The Majestic head office was relocated to Takanini in 1989 and also signalled a time to upgrade a tiring fleet.
+The Majestic head office was also relocated to Takanini in 1983 and also signalled a time to upgrade a tiring fleet.
 By the late 80’s, Bill had also established depots in both Christchurch and Invercargill.

 Sadly, Bill Reeves passed away in 1992 and in 1996 The Kenny’s purchased 50% of Majestic off of Bills family.
 A major upgrade of vehicles was underway by this stage and boasted a modern well maintained fleet of 17 trucks and numerous trailers of varying sizes.
 John purchased the remaining 50% shareholding in 2003 and through his expertise in the Takanini workshop offered a truck building and conversion service to the equine industry.